justinwoo/psc-package-nix/README.md

 ## Support

-If you would like to pay for me to help you learn how this works so you can tailor it to your uses, please contact me in a suitable way.
+Would you like to support this project or get help from me directly?
+Please visit the my GitHub Sponsors page: <https://github.com/sponsors/justinwoo>